 That deal lasted less than a month after the CES announcement.
 Read More

 AT&T and T-Mobile have been at each other's throats for a while now, and while it should come as no surprise that there would be tension between two competitors trying to dominate the same field, things lately have become increasingly petty.
 Early this month, AT&T made an overt attempt to entice T-Mobile customers by offering up to $450 for them to switch carriers.
 T-Mobile CEO John Legere declared that AT&T was bribing customers and announced that his carrier would pay customers' early termination fees if they make the switch (from any competitor).
+Now AT&T will provide any new or existing customer that opens a line with a $100 credit on their bill.
 Read More

 Time to grab the closest energy drink, sit down at your biggest, baddest, multi-monitoriest coding rig and get cracking on some game ideas, devs!
 Ouya has announced a 10-day competition that will challenge contestants to come up with an Ouya-compatible app from scratch.
 The shindig gets started on January 14th and from that point, participants will have until January 23rd to submit a playable demo of their original game.

 The contest is being put on in partnership with Kill Screen, which will be reviewing the entries.
+After the initial reviews, some entrants (not all) will even be played by a "team of industry pros" that includes Ed Fries (co-creator of the Xbox) and Felicia Day (no intro needed).
 Read More

 Those of you who are on Sprint and thus have no need for opinions on the Nexus 4's lack of a 4G radio will probably agree: more LTE coverage is more gooder.
 Well, the Now Network concurs and the carrier is opening up the airwaves in a few more cities and areas, including Anderson, Indiana; Harrisonburg, Virginia; and Peabody, Massachusetts.